Skip to main content

 Generative AI

 Generative AI has seen a surge in demand as CryptoPunk NFT just sold for $1 million.
 CryptoPunk is a generative art collection that was created using deep learning models.
-The introduction of the GPT-3 model by OpenAI has revolutionized the text generation domain; now you can teach models to write an entire novel, or even write code by using GitHub Copilot.
+The introduction of the GPT-4 model by OpenAI has revolutionized the text generation domain with its powerful ChatGPT tool; now, you can teach models to write an entire novel or even write code for your data science projects

 Generative Art Generative Art